 Run Time: 117 minutes

-The story of Nausicaa of the Valley of the Wind takes place 1,000 years after the “Seven Days of Fire”; this catastrophe destroyed human civilization and most of Earth’s original ecosystem.
+The story of Nausicaa of the Valley of the Wind takes place 1,000 years after the “Seven Days of Fire,” which is a catastrophe that destroyed human civilization and most of Earth’s original ecosystem.
 A few scattered human settlements survived, but they are isolated from each other by the Sea of Decay, a lethally toxic jungle of fungus swarming with giant insects that seem to come together only to wage war.

 The character of Nausicaa was named after the princess in the Odyssey that assisted Odysseus.
 Her character was also inspired by a Japanese folk hero that is known as “the princess who loved insects,” as well as by the writings of Bernard Evslin.
 Nausicaa is a princess of the Valley of the Wind, and she possesses an unusual gift for communicating with the giant insects.
 In particular, she is able to communicate with the Ohmu, which are armored, caterpillar-like insects that are the most intelligent creatures in the Sea of Decay.